omarqanalyst/EDA_FoodHub/README.md

 3. How much time does it take for restaurants to prepare food on average?
 4. How much time does it take for delivery persons to deliver food on average?
 5. What is the customer rating distribution and average rating for orders?

-## Data Description

-The data provided for analysis includes the following columns:

-- order_id: Unique ID of the order
-- customer_id: ID of the customer who placed the order
-- restaurant_name: Name of the restaurant
-- cuisine_type: Cuisine ordered by the customer
-- cost: Cost of the order
-- day_of_the_week: Indicates whether the order is placed on a weekday or weekend (weekday is from Monday to Friday, weekend is Saturday and Sunday)
-- rating: Rating given by the customer out of 5
-- food_preparation_time: Time (in minutes) taken by the restaurant to prepare the food, calculated as the difference between the timestamps of the restaurant's order confirmation and the delivery person's pick-up confirmation
-- delivery_time: Time (in minutes) taken by the delivery person to deliver the food package, calculated as the difference between the timestamps of the delivery person's pick-up confirmation and drop-off information.

 ## Conclusions: